quynhneo/NYU-HPC/singularity.md

 $cd project_folder
 ```

 Copy the proper gzipped overlay images from `/scratch/work/public/overlay-fs-ext3/`.
-There are many overlay images to choose from, different by capacity and number of files it can contain.
+There are many overlay images to choose from, different by capacity and number of files they can contain.
 For example, `overlay-5GB-200K.ext3.gz` is good enough for most conda environments.
 ```
 $cp -rp /scratch/work/public/overlay-fs-ext3/overlay-5GB-200K.ext3.gz .
 $gunzip overlay-5GB-200K.ext3.gz